Category: Science

 Posts about science, either stuff that I’m working on or stuff that’s interesting to me.

 This enhanced color view of Jupiter’s south pole was created by citizen scientist Gabriel Fiset using data from the JunoCam instrument on NASA’s Juno spacecraft.
 Image Credit: NASA/Juno Image GalleryOkay, this qualifies as an exciting week for me.
-NuSTAR is pointing at Jupiter at the same time as Juno (which took the amazing image above) is… Continue reading Shooting Jupiter
+NuSTAR is pointing at Jupiter at the same time as Juno (which took the amazing image above) is at it’s closest approach to Jupiter (also known as a “perijove”).
+Part of my job is figuring out how to target objects that move in the sky (Jupiter, the Sun, the Moon, etc), so this week is a bit of a test.

 Solar Eclipse Totality

 If you’ve been paying attention this year, you may know that there’s a total Solar eclipse crossing the lower 48 this August.
-This will be a total solar eclipse, meaning that the Moon will be close enough to the Earth so that it will completely block out the Sun (unlike during an annular eclipse, when the… Continue reading Solar Eclipse Totality
+This will be a total solar eclipse, meaning that the Moon will be close enough to the Earth so that it will completely block out the Sun (unlike during an annular eclipse, when the Moon is just a little farther away and only covers most of the solar disk).

 BBEdit and IDL